PuZZleDucK/Inclusivity-2020-January/slides/gnews1.md

 ## Gnews - The Good, The Bad and The Ugly
 <hr />
 ### Meltdown and Spectre
+##### Long-overdue changes
-- impetus for making long-overdue changes to the core DNA of the semiconductor industry and how chip architectures are designed
+- Impetus for making long-overdue changes to the core DNA of the semiconductor industry and how chip architectures are designed
   - http://www.zdnet.com/article/why-intel-x86-must-die-our-cloud-centric-future-depends-on-open-source-chips-meltdown/

+##### Raspberry Pi is immune
-- Modern processors go to great lengths to preserve the abstraction that they are in-order scalar machines
+- Modern processors preserve the abstraction that they are in-order scalar machines
 - Examples of what happens when we reason about security in the context of that abstraction, and then encounter minor discrepancies between the abstraction and reality
-- The lack of speculation in the ARM1176, Cortex-A7, and Cortex-A53 cores used in Raspberry Pi render us immune to attacks of the sort
+- The lack of speculation in the ARM1176, Cortex-A7, and Cortex-A53 cores used in Raspberry Pi render us immune to attacks of this sort
   - https://www.raspberrypi.org/blog/why-raspberry-pi-isnt-vulnerable-to-spectre-or-meltdown/